microbus-io/fabric/docs/general/milestones.md

 * Use method `ANY` to subscribe to any method instead of `*`
 * Path arguments `{arg}` and `{greedy+}`
 * `httpRequestBody` and `httpResponseBody` magic arguments in functions
-* Change the directory example to RESTful API style
+* Changed the directory example to RESTful API style
 * Introduced a microservice for testing of the code generator
 * Deprecated variadic options in code-generated clients